zurichat/zc_plugin_deadlines/frontend/README.md

 [Jest](https://archive.jestjs.io/docs/en/22.x/getting-started.html) for testing.

-100% test coverage is the goal with shallow assertions for components as a minimum.\
+100% test coverage is the goal with shallow Enzyme assertions as minimum for components.\
 Write tests for your components according to [Testing](#Testing)

 ## Setup